-OCBC discarded and sold the building as it is no longer used for their operations and due to some unsolicited offers.
-Finnexes building at 108 Robinson Road and Robinson 112 surrounded the said property built by its developers in 1980s.
+OCBC discarded and sold the building as it is no longer used for its operations and due to some unsolicited offers.
+Finnexes building at 108 Robinson Road and Robinson 112 surrounded the said property built by its developers in the 1980s.

-The bank has not yet awarded the tender to Mr Tahir but many market watchers expect it happen soon.
-Mr Tahir’s offer appeared bullish to some office market watchers.
-According to them, most investors usually require three percent yield for an investment in the Singaporean market.
+The bank has not yet awarded the tender to Mr. Tahir but many market watchers expect it happen soon.
+Mr. Tahir’s offer appeared bullish to some office market watchers.
+According to them, most investors usually require a three percent yield for investment in the Singaporean market.

 Looking into the numbers, the price of S$45 million for 110 Robinson Road results to a yield of just 1.38 percent as per its income in late June.
 In those days, the occupancy rate sat at 76 percent while the average cost for leasing played around $4.80 per square foot per month.
 With this being said, this provides potential income for leasing out a vacant space and gaining a positive rent reversion on that particular property.

-Assuming Mr Tahir clinches 110 Robinson Road, experts think that it is highly unlikely for the top bidder to use it on any major works in the near future.
-His strategy for bidding the highest for the block maybe adding it to his collection of Singapore income-generating real estate.
+Assuming Mr. Tahir clinches 110 Robinson Road, experts think that it is highly unlikely for the top bidder to use it on any major works in the near future.
+His strategy for bidding the highest for the block may be adding it to his collection of Singapore properties for sale.

 Earlier in 2016, Mr. Tahir surprised everyone when he purchased the 999-year leasehold Straits Trading Building located at Battery Road for S$560 million.
 The acquisition happened through MYP Ltd, a Singapore-listed business controlled by his family.
 He also owns a dozen units at the Grange Infinite condo.